thousandbrainsproject/tbp.monty/rfcs/model_free_saccades.md

 # Motivation
 There are two primary motivations
  1. Efficiency: We would like to reduce the number of inference steps required by the distant agent.
- 2. Multi-Object Scenes and Compositional Objects: We would like to constrain saccades to either keep sensors on an object or more sensors to a different objects.
+ 2. Multi-Object Scenes and Compositional Objects: We would like to constrain saccades to either keep sensors on an object or move sensors to different objects.

 # Background
 The superior colliculus (SC) is a good mental model for what we need.
 Given visual input from a wide field-of-view, the SC generates one or more maps used to select the next location to attend to do.